How can equity crowdfunding help you to diversify your investment portfolio?

 Also ask what investor protections you get from the platforms and learn whether they let almost any deal list - exposing you to a higher risk of bad ones, or whether they take a highly curated approach.

 To build a properly diversified portfolio of investments you may have to venture into sectors that you are unfamiliar with.
 If that’s the case, check to see if the lead investors who are putting their own money into the deal have experience of the sector.
 If they don’t then walk away.

 Don’t put all your eggs in one basket

-You should aim to create a fully diversified portfolio by making 5 to 10 investments a year in different sectors.
+You should aim to create a fully diversified portfolio by making multiple investments each year across different sectors.
 One way to do this is to take your allocated investment amount for the year and divide it by ten.
 This then gives you your average investment amount which you can then invest across a range of sectors.